Frequently Asked Questions Regarding Child Custody

 When a couple separates, the most important decisions they will make revolve around their children.
 At the Law Office of John M. Schaffranek, PLLC, we strive to represent not only your best interests but also the best interests of your child.
 Since 2013, we have helped families from all walks of life throughout Pennsylvania.
 When you need experienced yet compassionate legal advice, look no further.

 What Is The Difference Between Joint Custody And Sole Custody?

 Joint custody is when both parents have shared contact with their child.
 Whether it be splitting time between both homes or just having a set visitation schedule, it aims to have both parents involved.
 Sole custody, on the other hand, is when one parent has physical and legal custody.
 It is rare for this to happen, but a judge will grant it in situations where the child is better off.

 No. It is always possible to come up with a child custody agreement outside of court.
 In many cases, this is best.
 It allows you to agree to specific circumstances that work best for everyone involved.
 That being said, it involves compromise.
 When that is not possible, going in front of a judge becomes necessary.
-Regardless of where your case goes, I will always advocate for what my client wants.
+Regardless of where your case goes, we will always advocate for what my client wants.